N3bn SIM boxing loss: FG, telcos up in arms against fraudsters

 Chinenye Anuforo

-The Nigerian telecommunication industry has suffered severe financial haemorrhage ranging from vandalisation of its infrastructures to multiplicities of taxes and now call masking, also known as SIM boxing among others.
+The Nigerian telecommunication industry has suffered severe financial hemorrhage ranging from validations of its infrastructures to multiplicities of taxes and now call masking, also known as SIM boxing among others.

 Call masking is an act of concealing international calls coming into the country by presenting them as local calls, in order to make profits from the difference in price between international and local calls.